hexanal/fredmercy-blog/README.md

 ## why

 The goal was to have this whole website be tailor-made, built from scratch.
 I tried to write the least amount of crazy code as I could in order to keep it manageable.
 Obviously, seasoned developers who look at this codebase will roll their eyes at most of it.
-Howver the other, more personal goal of this endeavour is to learn.
-To experiment, to try things.
+However the other, more personal goal of this endeavour is to learn, to experiment, to try things.

 ## going deeper